This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Rotate the toys.
-Use an old comforter bag too put some toys in a closet and then bring them out when the kids get bored of there current toys.
-Just keep rotating them, so it feels like they always have some new toys.
+Use an old comforter bag to put some toys in a closet and then bring them out when the kids get bored of their current toys.
+Just keep rotating them so it feels like they always have some new toys.

 - Put a hook on the back of the highchair to hold your bibs.